nunq/xpowerpredict/readme.md

 [here's a guide](https://github.com/frozenpandaman/splatnet2statink/wiki/mitmproxy-instructions). beware that if you try this on android, you'll need an android version below 7.0 (nougat), because later versions have a different policy for user-imported certificates.

-if you're lucky (like me), you have an old phone with android 6.0 (marshmellow) lying around, otherwise you'd need to screw around with android virtual machines (probably not that fun tbh).
+if you're lucky (like me), you have an old phone with android 6.0 (marshmallow) lying around, otherwise you'd need to screw around with android virtual machines (probably not that fun tbh).

 ## how do i run this?